picimako/wiremocha/README.md

 It offers various tools to generate and validate WireMock related test code, and to provide additional contextual information.
 <!-- Plugin description end -->

+## Purchase license

+Since this plugin is available only via a paid license, you can head over to the JetBrains Marketplace to get your hands on one.
+You can find more information including prices and license types/schemes there.

 ## Dependencies

 The WireMocha plugin depends on two specific plugins whose absence can alter the functionality of the plugin.